Gustav Pfleger Moravský

-Gustav Pfleger Moravský (27 July 1833, Bystřice nad Pernštejnem – 20 September 1875, Prague) was a Czech novelist, poet and dramatist.
+Gustav Pfleger Moravský (27 July 1833 – 20 September 1875) was a Czech novelist, poet and dramatist.
 He is generally associated with the Májovci, but was not actually a member of that group.

 Life and work

+Pfleger was born on 27 July 1833 in Bystřice nad Pernštejnem, Moravia, Austrian Empire.
 His father, Matyáš Pfleger, was the district forester.
 Gustav Pfleger Moravský spent his childhood and attended school in various places throughout Moravia, including Kojetín and Na Skalách near Lhota.
 In 1843, when his father died, his mother, Johanna Pflegerová, née Hendrichová, took the family to Prague.

 There, he initially attended a German-language school, operated by the Carmelites, but had difficulty with German and was held back a year.
 After switching to a public grammar school, his German improved, until he began speaking it more freely than Czech.
 This changed again, during the Revolutions of 1848 in the Austrian Empire, when he became more aware of his Czech nationality.
 By 1851, he had transferred to a Czech-language gymnasium, where he studied with Professor Václav Kliment Klicpera.
 His classmates there included Jan Neruda and Ferdinand Schulz.
 Lung disease forced him to give up his studies there in 1852, but he continued to educate himself and was eventually conversant with six languages.

 In 1854, he found employment as a clerk at Česká spořitelna (savings bank), but soon found office work to be monotonous so, in 1856, he traveled throughout Germany; visiting Dresden, Berlin and Hamburg, then the rural areas of Silesia and Saxony.
 During his time at the bank, he had begun writing poetry, which he continued to do.
 In 1857, he published his first collection of poetry, Dumky, in the literary magazine, Lumír.
 It was not very successful.
 His second collection, Cypřiše (Cypresses) was published in 1861 under his adopted name, "Moravský".
 The critical reception was much better, and eighteen poems from the collection were later set to music by Antonín Dvořák.
 That same year, he published a novel in verse, Mr. Vyšinský, about the younger Czech generation, which was influenced by the works of Pushkin and Lermontov.